EKS Default Namespace Deletion Incident Response Guide

 3. Incident Response Procedure

-Step 1: Confirm Incident Situation
+Step 1: Confirm the Incident

-1-1.
-Test kubectl Access
+1-1. kubectl Access Test

-First, verify that kubectl commands work normally.
+First, check if kubectl commands work normally.

-# Attempt to retrieve cluster information
+# Attempt to query cluster info

 kubectl cluster-info